Best Practices¶

 keep the batch size consistent by using other items successfully processed.

-from spdl.dataloader import PipelineBuilder
+from spdl.pipeline import PipelineBuilder

 pipeline = (